csebooks/c-programming/content.en/c-instructions/_index.md

 Figure 2.4

+## Associativity of Operators

-**Associativity of Operators** When an expression contains two operators of equal priority the tie between them is settled using the associativity of the operators.
+When an expression contains two operators of equal priority the tie between them is settled using the associativity of the operators.
 All operators in C have either Left to Right associativity or Right to Left associativity.
 Let us understand this with the help of a few examples.

+Consider the expression

+{{< highlight c >}}
-Consider the expression a = 3 / 2 \* 5 ;
+a = 3 / 2 \* 5 ;
+{{< / highlight >}}

 Here there is a tie between operators of same priority, that is between / and \*.
 This tie is settled using the associativity of / and \*.
 Both enjoy Left to Right associativity.
 Therefore firstly / operation is done followed by \*.